hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-web-domain-backend admin acme.com

-The function of deleting the virtualhost backend configuration.
+This function of deleting the virtualhost backend configuration.

 *******************************************************************